 The important thing to keep in mind is that each piece of content, whether a photograph or other material, should shine as if it's a superstar.
 This means you should probably avoid overlapping materials too much if you're trying to make a multi-piece collage.
 In order to tell a coherent story, any sentences must be clear.
 So, visualize the story you want to tell before arranging the material on to the pages.

 Once you've figured out your layout, think about how you want to present the beautiful lives of your family members.
-Each person in your family is unique and each one has a great story to tell.
-While you can tell an overall narrative of your family through shared memories (e.g. vacations, family reunions, celebrations), you should also try to give each member their own "chapter".
+Each person in your family is unique, and each one has a great story to tell.
+While you can tell an overall narrative of your family through shared memories (e.g. vacations, family reunions, and celebrations), you should also try to give each member their own "chapter".

-If you want to tell the story of a family member who had already passed away, you can arrange photos like a timeline, showing their childhood pictures first.
+If you want to tell the story of a family member who has already passed away, you can arrange photos like a timeline, showing their childhood pictures first.
 Include depictions of their major accomplishments like a graduation photo, as well as interesting milestones in their life, such as military photos or wedding anniversaries.

 Collaboration is a natural part of being in a family.
 Doing things together, like an art project that everyone will be a part of, is a great way to bond with each other.
 Since members of your family are part of the story, encourage them to collaborate with you.
 After all, it is their memories that will make up the memory book.
 Why not tell their stories themselves?
 It'll give a personal touch to your memory book.

 If some family members are too busy to physically take part in the process, put on your reporter's hat and interview them.
-This is not only a fun exercise, it is also a good way of researching how you could tell their stories in the best way possible Plus, it's simply a good bonding experience with your busy family members who you might not always have the chance to converse with regularly.
-You're sure to learn something new about your loved ones and they'll appreciate you for listening to them.
+This is not only a fun exercise, it is also a good way of researching how you could tell their stories in the best way possible.
+Plus, it's simply a good bonding experience with busy family members who you might not always have the chance to converse with regularly.
+You're sure to learn something new about your loved ones — and they'll appreciate you for listening to them.